 - 12.7.1 Before starting excavation operations, the Contractor shall ascertain that there are no underground wires, fiber optic cables, pipelines or other utilities which could be damaged or, if present, that such installations are properly protected.
 Fiber optic cables are present on most segments of the right-of-way.
-Prior to commencing any excavation, the Contractor shall contact the proper authority to obtain the necessary permit and to locate and protect such cables or other underground utilities. - 12.7.2 Excavations shall not be left unattended unless they are properly protected; and the Manager In Charge shall be notified.
+Prior to commencing any excavation, the Contractor shall contact the proper authority to obtain the necessary permit and to locate and protect such cables or other underground utilities. - 12.7.2 Excavations shall not be left unattended unless they are properly protected; and the Managerin-Charge shall be notified. - 12.7.3 Contractors MUST obtain and maintain utility locates in accordance with applicable law.